stackp/promisejs/README.md

         alert(result);
     });

-When they have done their task, asynchronous functions resolve the promise with the `.done(result, error)` method.
+When their task is done, asynchronous functions resolve the promise with the `.done(result, error)` method.
 This invokes the promise callbacks with the `result` and `error` arguments.

     function asyncfoo() {